na-na-hi/renget/archive/cr3io.md

 #####Disadvantages:
 - Low context size.
 Use character cards with less tokens if you favor more chat memory.
 - Short response.
 It is to ensure that more messages are stored within the low context memory.
-- Possibility of getting 24h ban.
-Create new accounts and switch up your prompts/cards.
 ***
 ###Steps:
 ######1.
 Install Spermack